mkavulich/ccpp-doc/CCPPtechnical/source/Overview.rst

     NOAA’s Unified Forecast System (UFS) (hereafter the UFS Atmosphere) that utilizes the Finite-Volume Cubed Sphere (FV3) dynamical core.
 The CCPP can be utilized both with the global and limited-area configurations of the UFS Atmosphere.
-CCPP v6.0.0 is the latest release compatible with the global UFS Medium-Range Weather Application and the limited-area UFS Short-Range Weather Application.
-The CCPP has also been run experimentally with a Navy model.
+CCPP v6.0.0 is the latest release compatible with the global UFS MRW Application and the limited-area UFS SRW Application.
+The CCPP
+    has also been run experimentally with a Navy model.
 Work is under way to connect and validate the use of the CCPP Framework with NCAR models.